-Quandre Diggs practices, says he’s ‘excited’ to play his first playoff game for Seattle Sunday
+Quandre Diggs practices, says he’s ‘excited’ to play his first playoff game for Seattle on Sunday

 “Turnovers win football games,” said defensive coordinator Ken Norton Jr.

-That was never more true than in the first meeting this year between the Seahawks and the Eagles when Seattle forced a season-high five turnovers on its way to a 17-9 win — two teams who play again Sunday in a wild card playoff game in Philadelphia.
+That was never more true than in the first meeting this year between the Seahawks and the Eagles when Seattle forced a season-high five turnovers on its way to a 17-9 win.
+The two teams play again Sunday in a wild-card playoff game in Philadelphia.

-“That just demoralizes you in our execution and things of that nature,” said Eagles coach Doug Pederson Wednesday when recalling that game.
+“That just demoralizes you in our execution and things of that nature,” Eagles coach Doug Pederson said Wednesday when recalling that game.
 “You can’t do that and expect to win against good football teams, against a Russell Wilson-led football team.”

-That game came during a five-game stretch in which Seattle forced 16 turnovers — or, half of its season total.
+That game came during a five-game stretch in which Seattle forced 16 turnovers — or half of its season total.

 In what no one around the team thinks is a coincidence, those are also the five games this year in which free safety Quandre Diggs started.

-Diggs suffered a high ankle sprain against Carolina on Dec.
+Diggs suffered a high-ankle sprain against Carolina on Dec.
 15, though, and didn’t play in the final two games of the season.
 Seattle did not force a turnover in either game in losing at home to the Cardinals and 49ers.

 “You all saw it and felt it,” coach Pete Carroll said this week about the impact Diggs made in the five games in which he played after being acquired in October in a trade from Detroit.
 “His experience, his savvy, his confidence, it has an effect.”

-And the good news is that Diggs was able to practice on Wednesday for the first time since being injured with an eye on returning to play against the Eagles.
+And the good news is that Diggs was able to practice Wednesday for the first time since being injured with an eye on returning to play against the Eagles.

-“We’re trilled to get him back out there if that’s the case,” Carroll said.
+“We’re thrilled to get him back out there if that’s the case,” Carroll said.
 “We need him.”

-Prior to practice, Diggs hesitated just a little in proclaiming himself as sure to play.
+Before practice, Diggs hesitated just a little in proclaiming himself as sure to play.

 “We’ll see,” he said.
 “We’ve got to get through the week, and we’ll go from there.
 You never know what will happen at practice.
 I just want to try to put my best foot forward.”